KTH/devops-course/contributions/project/gaag2-jafarm/README.md

 ## Description

-We plan to build and operate a Telegram bot that lets users subscribe to price alerts for cryptocurrencies and stocks.
-The bot will be implemented in Python using python-telegram-bot, with APScheduler for periodic price polling against the CoinGecko API (crypto) and the Alpha Vantage or Yahoo Finance API (stocks).
-User subscriptions and alert state will be persisted in SQLite (or PostgreSQL), and the bot will be containerized with Docker.
-This makes the bot a suitable, self-contained application for integrating and evaluating a complete DevOps workflow.
+We will build and operate a small Telegram notification service for cryptocurrency and stock price alerts.
+Users can subscribe to a symbol and define a target price or percentage-change threshold.
+The application periodically retrieves market prices from external APIs and sends a Telegram notification when an alert condition is reached.
+Alert subscriptions and state are stored persistently.
+The application will be written in Python and containerized with Docker.

+The main focus of the project is the DevOps workflow around the application, rather than the complexity of the bot itself.
 The project will include:

-CI: GitHub Actions will run linting, unit tests, and a Docker image build on every push and pull request.
+- CI: on every pull request or push, GitHub Actions will run linting and automated tests and build the Docker image.
-CD: merges to the main branch will build a Docker image, push it to GitHub Container Registry, and automatically deploy it to the runtime host.
+- CD: after a successful merge to the main branch, the Docker image will be published to GitHub Container Registry and automatically deployed to the runtime environment.
-Infrastructure as Code: Terraform will provision the deployment environment (VM, networking, secrets wiring), and Docker Compose will configure the bot and its runtime dependencies on the provisioned host.
+- Infrastructure as Code: Terraform will provision the deployment host and networking, and Docker Compose will define the application and its runtime configuration on that host, so the service can be recreated reproducibly.
-Development platform: GitHub will be used for source control, pull requests, GitHub Actions, and container images.
+- Development platform: GitHub will be used with issues, pull requests, branch protection, and required CI checks.
-Quality and security automation: Dependabot for dependency updates, CodeQL for static analysis, and Trivy for container image vulnerability scanning.
+- Quality and security automation: static analysis and dependency/container security checks will be integrated into CI.
+- Secrets management: the Telegram bot token and market-data API credentials will be provided through GitHub Actions secrets/environment variables and will not be stored in the repository.
-AI-assisted tools: the use of AI tools during workflow development, CI/CD configuration, debugging, and code review will be documented; all design decisions and implementation are our own work.
+- AI-assisted tools: any use of AI-assisted development tools will be documented, including what they were used for and how the generated output was reviewed.

-All configuration, code, and documentation required to reproduce the system will be kept in the project repository, together with the required final report.
+The repository will contain the application code, tests, Docker configuration, CI/CD workflows, infrastructure/deployment configuration, and documentation required to reproduce the complete system, together with a short report describing the architecture, CI/CD workflow, infrastructure setup, security and quality automation, tooling choices, and limitations of the system.

 **Relevance**

-This project demonstrates how CI, CD, Infrastructure as Code, containerization, and security automation can be integrated into a coherent DevOps workflow for a real-world application.
-Because the bot depends on external APIs, secrets, and a long-running scheduled process, the pipeline connects code changes, automated validation, infrastructure provisioning, and deployment into a reproducible delivery process.
+This project demonstrates a complete DevOps workflow for a long-running service.
+Each code change is automatically tested, analyzed, and packaged through CI, while accepted changes are automatically published and deployed through CD.
+The deployment environment is provisioned and defined as code, making it reproducible rather than manually configured.
+The application also introduces practical DevOps concerns such as external service dependencies, persistent state, secrets management, scheduled background work, containerization, automated security checks, and deployment reliability.
+This keeps the application itself relatively small while allowing us to focus on designing, implementing, testing, and explaining an end-to-end DevOps pipeline.